| 2019 Bond Ratings

 |Standard & Poor's||Moody's|

-The City issues debt in the form of bonds in order to finance long-term capital improvements such as streets, buildings, utility systems, etc. Bond funds cannot be used to fund City operations such as employee salaries, police vehicles or personal computers.
-The financed assets should also have at least the same useful life as it would take to repay the bond (e.g., a building would qualify, but a vehicle would not).
+The City issues debt in the form of bonds in order to finance long-term capital improvements such as streets, buildings, utility systems, etc..
+The financed assets should have at least the same useful life as the term of the bond (e.g., a waterline may have a 50-year useful life, while the bond to finance it may have a 25-year term).
 Issuing bonds allows the City to meet infrastructure needs while paying for the assets as they are used.
-Because municipal bonds are typically tax-exempt, they usually carry a lower interest rate than other types of funding, and are therefore an attractive source of financing.
+Because municipal bonds are typically tax-exempt, they usually carry a lower interest rate than other types of debt, and are therefore an attractive source of financing.

 General Obligation (G.O.)
-Bonds are used for public safety, streets, parks, libraries, etc. They are repaid primarily through secondary property tax, development impact fees, and sales tax revenue.
-G.O.
-Bonds are backed by the full faith and credit of the City.
+Bonds are used to finance public safety, street, park, library, and storm sewer projects.
+They are repaid primarily through secondary property tax and development impact fees.
+G.O. bonds are backed by the full faith and credit of the City.

 Utility Systems Revenue Bonds are used to finance gas, water, wastewater, electric, and solid waste projects.
 Utility revenue bonds are repaid from revenues received from the customers of each utility.

 Purchasing City of Mesa Bonds